codereviewcache/DisableApplePay/README.md

 ==================

 The code for disabling Apple Pay is relatively simple.
 The longer and less documented part is how to get started.
-Disabling Apple Pay requires and entitlement from Apple.
+Disabling Apple Pay requires an entitlement from Apple.

 Step 1- Request Entitlement for suppressing Apple Pay